gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering-feedback-loops.md

 compile whole codebases in seconds.
 Now that is a big improvement and an insane productivity booster!

-Feedback Loops not only have a massive impact on programming or technical areas but also on digital product management.
-Speaking of the agile and lean startup movements, both of them focus heavily on shorting feedback loops, e.g. the lean startup method strives for fast customer feedback by building an Minimal Viable Product(MVP).
+Feedback Loops not only have a massive impact on software development but also on digital product management.
+Speaking of the agile and lean startup movements, both of them focus heavily on shorting feedback loops, e.g. the lean startup method strives for fast customer feedback by building a Minimal Viable Product(MVP).
 This is similar to the fundamental agile principle: "reducing waste".
 In agile terms "waste" can be: building extra or incomplete features, handoffs, context switches, defects etc..
-But the biggest waste is building the wrong product which can be prevented by early customer feedback.
+Whereby the biggest waste is building the wrong product which can be prevented by early customer feedback.

-But Feedback Loops are even present in other areas, they a crucial for our learning in general and affect our whole life.
+Feedback Loops are even present in other areas, they a crucial for our *learning* in general and affect our whole life.
 Don't believe me?
 Let's dive into it.

 ## Feedback Loops in Software Engineering

+Feedback is strongly interweaved with a programmer's everyday life and one of the major pillar for developers productivity.

 - remember the ancient times when computers were programmed with punch cards, you had to hand in your card and the next day you got your